SAP-samples/teched2025-IN162/exercises/ex5/ex5_3_details.md

 # Exercise 5.3 - Create a new Support Case in SAP Service Cloud Version 2 system

-In this exercise, we will create a support case in SAP Service Cloud Version 2 that will eventually trigger the integration flos that we built in [Exercise 4](../ex4/README.md)
+In this exercise, we will create a support case in SAP Service Cloud Version 2 that will eventually trigger the integration flow that we built in [Exercise 4](../ex4/README.md)

 ## Step 1 - Log on to SAP Service Cloud Version 2 system